Contact us for more info about Tanzania Mountain Bike Tour

 DAY 14

-Pangani to Nungwi (Zanzibar)
+Emayani Beach to Nungwi (Zanzibar)

-No biking / Accommodation: hotel
+Biking: none / Accommodation: hotel rooms

 Meals: Breakfast, Dinner